MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxMessageConfiguration.md

 ```

 ### -AutoAddSignature
+**Note**: This parameter doesn't work if the Outlook roaming signatures feature is enabled in your could-based organization.
+Admins can now temporarily disable roaming signatures without opening a support ticket by using the PostponeRoamingSignaturesUntilLater parameter on the Set-OrganizationConfig cmdlet.

 The AutoAddSignature parameter specifies whether to automatically add signatures to new email messages created in Outlook on the web.
 Valid values are:

 - $true: Email signatures are automatically added to new messages.